 Applicants must complete the following courses from any accredited college or university with a grade of "C" or better in each course.
-A minimum overall prerequisite grade point average of 2.75 and 3.0 in the science courses is required prior to admission.
+Minimum overall prerequisite grade point average and prerequisite science course average of 3.0 on a 4.0 scale are required prior to admission.